disclaimer

 • In-person request for paper copies at the court where the divorce was finalized.

-Certified copies are provided at $15 for a search of three years, and a $5 charge may apply for the provision of extra copies.
-Depending on the method of request and the county where the court is located, request fees may vary.
+Certified copies are provided at $15 for a three-year search, and a $5 charge may apply for extra copies.
+Request fees may vary depending on the request method and the county where the court is located.
 Alongside the request form, a self-addressed stamped envelope may be required to complete a mail-in request.

 To determine the exact location and contact address of any court in the state, use the court locator tool available on the Michigan Judiciary official website.